MicroEJ/docs/VEEPortingGuide/uiDrawings.rst

       }
    }

-- Invokes this widget in the .fp file:
+- Invoke this widget in the .fp file:

 .. code-block:: java